JahnaviRamagiri/EVA-B2/S9/README.md

 To run the model, we need to upload all the necessary packagesto the colab directory.
-The packages can be found in the S9 folder of EVA4 repo.
+The packages can be found in the packages folder of S9 folder of EVA4-B2 repo.